demisto/content/Packs/NutanixHypervisor/Integrations/NutanixHypervisor/NutanixHypervisor_description.md

 Alert Policies contains the list of all possible alerts in the system, and their ID, impact type, and entity type.
 In order to check the optional values for these entities:

 1. Go to your Nutanix UI and navigate to the *Alerts* screen.
-(Can be found under the second tab on the top left corner, see image below)
+(Can be found under the second tab in the top left corner, see image below)
 2. Navigate to the Alert Policies tab on the left sidebar.
 You should see the following screen:
 ![Nutanix Alert Policy](../../doc_files/Alert_Policy.png)